Princess Natasha

 Princess Natasha is an American flash cartoon that was developed by Larry Schwarz for AOL Kids.
 The episodes were released between May 9, 2003 and July 1, 2006 and total 44 episodes overall, each running between 6 and 12 minutes apiece.
-The series follows the title character of Natasha, a princess of the fictional country of Zoravia.
-She must attend school in the United States, but without divulging that she is a princess or a spy.
+The series follows the titular character of Natasha, a princess of the fictional Eastern European country of Zoravia.
+She must attend school in America, but without disclosing that she is a princess or a spy.

-The show has been featured on Cartoon Network, ABC Kids, and included products such as a game adaptation through Nintendo and a line of chapter books.
+The show has been screened on Cartoon Network (United States) and ABC Kids (Australia).
+Along included products such as a video game adaptation through Nintendo and a line of chapter books.
 Episodes of Princess Natasha were released on DVD in December 5, 2006 and plans were announced to create a line of bedding products featuring the character.

 Synopsis

-Natasha is the princess of the fictional Zoravia, which is composed of two parts: an old side and a new side.
+Natasha is the teen-aged princess of the fictional Eastern European country of Zoravia, which is consisted of two parts: an old side and a new side.
 The old side holds all of the country's landmarks while the new side is more technologically advanced.
-The country is ruled over by King Karl, but was previously ruled over by his older brother Lubek.
-Lubek had been crowned king after the death of their father, but was ousted due to the kingdom unanimously disliking and voting against him.
-Upset, Lubek moved outside of the country and launched a series of attacks against Zoravia from the United States.
+The country is ruled over by King Carl, but was previously ruled over by his older brother Lubek.
+Lubek had been crowned king after the death of their father, but was ousted because of the kingdom unanimously disliking and voting against him.
+Upset, Lubek moved outside of the country and launched a list of attacks against Zoravia from America.

-In order to stop these attacks the ruling family reluctantly allows their daughter Natasha to travel to the United States in order to stop Lubek's plans.
+In order to stop these attacks the ruling family unwillingly allows their daughter Natasha to travel to America in order to stop Lubek's plans.
 However, she must keep her status of royalty and as a spy secret.
-While in the States, Natasha lives with the O'Brien family.
-Natasha develops a crush on their son Greg, who already had a girlfriend named Kelly that Natasha doesn't like.
-She also meets Maya, a tomboyish young girl that soon becomes one of Natasha's closest friends.
-School life is awkward for Natasha and is made more so by her duties to the crown, as she must sneak off to combat Lubek's latest plans.
+While in America, Natasha lives with the O'Brien family.
+Natasha develops a crush on their son Greg, who recently had a girlfriend named Kelly that Natasha doesn't like.
+She also meets Maya, a sassy, tomboyish teen that soon becomes one of Natasha's closest friends.
+Class life is awkward for Natasha and is made more so by her duties to the crown, as she must sneak off to combat Lubek's latest plans.